A "welcoming" speech by Ja Mann Ahoj & Athanasios

 *WARNING: appropriation of racist language

-The lecture mocks mystical rightist ideologies as well as it provokes questions for the ideological naivité of left-wing/anarchist "political spiritualism".
-From our (the performers') perspective, Johanna & Athanasios addressed our own racism engraved in our discourse and personal experiences.
-The lecture sought to undermine the influence of conservative neo-folk or third-positionist tech-folk ideas apparent in Greek parliamentary political alliances of the left (i.e. Syriza) with far-right parties (i.e. "Independent Greeks").
-It also seeks to expose and undermine reactionary ideas such as the "Eurasian Union" - as opposed to the European Union - and the importance of Putinist Orthodox Russia as a legitimate political ally.
+The lecture mocks mystical rightist ideologies as well as it provokes questions regarding the ideological naivité of the left-wing/anarchist "political spiritualism".
+From our own perspective, Johanna & Athanasios addressed our own racism engraved in our cultural discourse and personal experiences.
+The lecture sought to undermine the influence of conservative neo-folk or third-positionist tech-folk ideas, apparent at the time in the Greek parliamentary political alliance of the left (i.e. Syriza) with the far-right (i.e. "Independent Greeks").
+It also exposes and criticises reactionary ideas such as the "Eurasian Union" - as European Union's opponent and problematises Putinist Orthodox Russia appearing as a legitimate political ally for Greece.